Pink Tax Plan Folder, White pencil, Pink April Month Calendar. iPhone calculator

 • Donation and Charity Fraud Schemes

 Charitable contributions and/or donations can often times serve as a tax write off, qualifying as deductible expenses.
 However, it is vital to remain vigilant as fraudsters may impersonate charitable organizations to deceive individuals into donating.
 Contributions made to fraudulent entities do not qualify as deductible expenses, nor do they support genuine charitable causes or foundations.
 Often these scammers will ask for quick payments or payments in unconventional forms such as gift cards.
-To verify an organizations tax-exempt status, individuals can utilize the IRS Tax Exempt Organization Search Tool .

 • Employee Retention Credit (ERC) Fraud Schemes